 First, spoiler alert: The furniture business is not so hot right now.
-But as the industry gets ready for High Point Market this weekend, some people believe that market conditions are about to start getting better.
+But on the cusp of High Point Market this weekend, some people believe that market conditions are about to start getting better.

 It’s true that the industry often lives in an eternally optimistic mindset.
 Even as they revel in the misery of the crisis du jour—offshoring, e-commerce, the Great Recession, Covid and shipping rates, to name a few—furniture people have a way of believing that, no matter how deep the gloom, brighter days are just around the corner.